 - Tank tops, T-shirts, short shorts, denim of any kind

 Any violation of this rule results in either disqualification or the junior not being allowed to participate until he/she has met the above regulations.

-Events are sometimes held on days when a club’s facilities are closed.
+Events are sometimes held on days when a host venue’s facilities are closed.
 Driving ranges are only occasionally available to players and sometimes at a fee.
 Do not attempt to utilize a closed driving range.
 Doing so will be considered a breach of the code of conduct.

 If an event is canceled due to inclement weather (some or all players in an age group are unable to complete a stipulated round), that specific event will not be made up.
 Refunds or credits will not be given for any tournaments or events that are shortened/canceled because of inclement weather.